-This is a contribution taken directly from the pay of an employee and contributed to the employee's Account under the Plan, subject to certain limits (described below).
+This is a contribution taken directly from the pay of an employee and contributed to the Plan, subject to certain limits (described below).
 The Plan permits you to make only pre-tax Deferral Contributions.

 E. Employer

 The name and address of the sponsoring Employer is: